 The role of a theatre manager varies depending on the size of the venue.
 In smaller theatres, the manager may be responsible for all of the areas mentioned above, while in larger theatres they may just be involved in one aspect while other managers take responsibility for specific sections such as finance or HR.

-Ensuring that a theatre works successfully on a commercial and a practical level requires a passion for theatre, enthusiasm and a hands-on approach.
+Ensuring that a theatre works successfully on a commercial and a practical level requires:

-Typical activities vary according to the size and type of theatre (for example, repertory or receiving) and the structure of the management team.
+Typical responsibilities vary according to the size and type of theatre (for example, repertory or receiving) and the structure of the management team.

 However, tasks typically include: